-There is plenty of accommodation in the lakeside available for tourists near Lake Toba.
-Rate starts from IDR 250/ night depending on type and facilities.
-Restaurants, cafes, and small shop are available especially around the town of Parapat.
+There is plenty of accommodation at the lakeside available for tourists near Lake Toba.
+Rate starts from Rp250,000 for a night depending on type and facilities.
+Restaurants, cafes, and small shops are available especially around the town of Parapat.
 In this town, tourists can also find facilities such as money changers, souvenir shops, and motorcycle rentals.

 How To Get To Lake Toba

-If using buses, head to Amplas Bus Terminal with public van line 38/48 (fare IDR 5k).
+If using buses, head to Amplas Bus Terminal with public van line 38/48 (fare Rp5.000).
 Then take a bus heading to Parapat, Simalungun.
 The most recommended bus is Sejahtera Bus Company.
 Sejahtera bus departs from Amplas terminal every hour from 6 AM.
-The fare is affordable at IDR 50k and another IDR 5k for a minivan from the bus pool to the lake.
+The fare is affordable at Rp50.000 and another Rp5.000 for a minivan from the bus pool to the lake.

-From Silangit International Airport, there is a direct bus DAMRI heading to Parapat.
-The bus will leave on 9 AM and 11 AM.
-Bus fare is IDR 45k and it takes 2 hours and 30 minutes to Parapat.
+From Silangit International Airport, there is a direct bus DAMRI heading to Ajibata pier.
+The bus will leave at 9, 10 AM and another one leave at 3 and 4 PM.
+The bus fare is Rp65.000 and it takes 2 hours and 30 minutes to get to the pier.